 These organizations represent clients in legal proceedings.
 Typical practice areas include family law, public benefits, consumer law, civil rights, environmental law, housing, asylum and refugee law, homelessness and criminal defense and prosecution.

-Examples include the Washington Legal Clinic for the Homeless, the San Francisco Legal Assistance Foundation, the Legal Aid Society, Earth Justice, the U.S. Department of Justice, the Public Defender Service and the New York County District Attorney's Office.
+Examples include the Washington Legal Clinic for the Homeless, Bay Area Legal Aid, the Legal Aid Society, Earthjustice, the U.S. Department of Justice, the Public Defender Service and the New York County District Attorney's Office.

 Many public interest organizations, particularly non-profits, engage in work intended to effect systemic change in legal or political arenas.
 One vehicle for doing so is class action or impact litigation.
-Examples of organizations that frequently engage in this type of litigation are the ACLU, the Lawyers Committee for Civil Rights Under Law and Public Citizen Litigation Group.
+Examples of organizations that frequently engage in this type of litigation are the American Civil Liberties Union (ACLU), the Lawyers Committee for Civil Rights Under Law and Public Citizen Litigation Group.
 Other policy-oriented organizations focus primarily on strategies other than litigation.
 They may utilize community education, organizing, research, lobbying, policy analysis or amicus brief writing to meet their objectives.
-Examples include Children's Defense Fund, Congress Watch, Sierra Club and Human Rights Watch.
+Examples include Children's Defense Fund, Public Citizen's Congress Watch, Sierra Club and Human Rights Watch.